DigDeeply/unicode-non-printing-characters/README.md

 So, what's non-printing characters, It all depends on you.

+Here is the list `characters.txt`, You cannot 'see' any character with your eyes, but it really exists.

-Here is a demo for php `demo/php.php` to replacement the 'non-printing characters'.
+And here is a demo for php `demo/php.php` to replacement the 'non-printing characters'.